sinedied/genaiscript-talk/slides.md

 <!--
 Hey folks, I'm Yohan Lasorsa, and I work as Developer Advocate at Microsoft.

-I maintain many open source projects on my free time, and I'm always looking for ways to make it more manageable.
+I maintain multiple open source projects on my free time, and I'm always looking for ways to make it more manageable, given that I also have 2 kids at home.
 -->

 ---